m-gamao/health-dashboard2/README.md

 *To Do List:*

 EPIC 1: The User can navigate the dashboard/homepage and see reminders for their current medications, healthcare appointments, and health metrics from smart devices such as Apple Watch.
-There are 4 stories below and each contains a series of tasks.
+There are 5 stories below and each contains a series of tasks.

-*Dashboard tasks:*
+*Frontend Dashboard tasks:*

+*Greeting:*
+The User sees a personalized greeting at the top of the page with their name.
+1. Add container for the header/greeting section.
+2. Add background photo.
+This will be hardcoded for the MVP.
+3. Add the user name.

 *Medication Reminders:*
 The User can see their current medications to take and edit the medication or change the status to completed, missed, or cancelled.
 This then gets logged in the database.